-My co-founders and I had been working in the nonprofit tech space for decades.
-There were online donation capabilities back then, but the user experience was really poor and donor retention rates were low—around 40% and slipping.
-We recognized there was a significant opportunity to introduce software to the market that truly helped nonprofits.
-We created Bloomerang to do just that—make it easier for people to support their favorite causes and to help nonprofits strengthen the donor experience and retain more donors.
+My co-founders and I had been working in the non-profit tech space for decades.
+There were online donation capabilities back then, but the user experience was really poor and donor retention rates were low – around 40% and slipping.
+We recognised there was a significant opportunity to introduce software to the market that truly helped non-profits.
+We created Bloomerang to do just that – make it easier for people to support their favourite causes and to help non-profits strengthen the donor experience and retain more donors.

-In ecommerce, it centers on a transaction.
+In e-commerce, it centres on a transaction.
 You don’t need to provide customers with much more than a receipt.
 Customers check out, get a confirmation email, receive what they ordered, and the interaction is complete.

-In the world of nonprofits, you need to provide donors with much more than that.
-Donors don’t just give their money to nonprofits, they give their trust.
-They don’t just need a receipt that shows they made a donation, they also need confirmation that their intention behind the donation will be honored.
+In the world of non-profits, you need to provide donors with much more than that.
+Donors don’t just give their money to non-profits, they give their trust.
+They don’t just need a receipt that shows they made a donation, they also need confirmation that their intention behind the donation will be honoured.

-To do that, nonprofits need to take the next step and share how those donations help make a real impact on their mission.
-For example, we make it easy for nonprofits to personalize and automate acknowledgment letters and emails to donors.
+To do that, non-profits need to take the next step and share how those donations help make a real impact on their mission.
+For example, we make it easy for non-profits to personalise and automate acknowledgment letters and emails to donors.
 By helping them save time on this predictable task, they can spend more time telling the story of how those gifts will be used.
 There’s a big difference between seeing a note that says “Thank you for your $50 gift” and one that says “Your $50 gift provided 12 meals to a family in Ukraine.”